zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Thu, Feb 18 (Snow Day!)
+Fri, Feb 19 / Mon, Feb 22
 ==================

 Agenda
 ---------
-**Objective:** Be able to explain and calculate *center of mass* and articulate its connection to momentum
+**Objective:** Review what we know about impulse, momentum, and center of mass.

-Please log in to Zoom during class time.
+**If absent:** Please make an effort to log in to Zoom during class time
 > [Link](https://us02web.zoom.us/j/89652361206?pwd=L3ZYQzBGNitFK0J6K1M4Nk1iM1dYQT09)
-> Time: 8am Friday, 1:25pm Friday, 8am Monday 10am
+> Time: 8am Friday, 1:25pm Friday, 8am Monday
 > Meeting ID: 896 5236 1206
 > Passcode: J5ePse

-1. Introduction to **Center of Mass**
-2. Work through some [practice problems][prob]

 Homework
 -------------
 - The rest of the [Syllabus] is due Mon, Feb 22